2RC Rome - Milan - 1976

 Folder of six - plate 2 - 1967

 Folder of six - plate 6 - 1967

 Text by Valter Rossi from "La vita è segno"

-The opposite happened with Pietro Consagra who began his first experience at our studio with a series of seven lithographs from XNUMX made for the Marlborough Gallery.
+Pietro Consagra began his first experience at our studio with a series of seven 1967 lithographs made for the Marlborough Gallery.
 The color created the shapes and the vibrant silhouettes gave a feeling of apparent thickness.